 The trick with advertising on Instagram is posting a photo, graphic or video that immediately captures a user’s attention.
 Instagrammers are looking for a lot of rapid-fire visual stimulation, and if they don’t get what they want from your content, they’ll just keep on going.
 There’s more than enough stuff out there to keep them satisfied.

 Use eye-catching colors or (if you have the means) fun animations or video effects.
 At the very least, these might keep a potential supporter viewing your content for a few seconds longer.
-That’s all it takes for someone to click a link or decide to do further research.
+That’s all it takes for someone to click a link, decide to do further research, or maybe even take part in your fundraising efforts through Instagram.

 Social media platforms are making it easier and cheaper to gain supporters through promotions and ads.
 If your organization has a bit of extra cash to spare, or at least experiment with, it might make a world of difference.